skalenetwork/mirage-manager/docs/Nodes.md

 ### getNodeId

+Gets the node ID for an active node address

 ```solidity
 function getNodeId(address nodeAddress) external view returns (NodeId nodeId)
 ```

-Gets the node ID for an active node address

-_Reverts if the address is not assigned to any active node_
+**dev:** _Reverts if the address is not assigned to any active node_

 #### Parameters